Harmonic based model predictive control for set-point tracking: Closed-loop comparison between the HMPC and MPCT controllers

 It is clear from this discussion, and the results of the MPCT controller with $N=15$, that this issue will become less and less pronounced as the prediction horizon is increased.
 However, for low values of the prediction horizon, the HMPC controller can provide a significantly better performance than the MPCT controller, as shown in the example presented here.

+Figure \ref{fig:simulation:nonlinear} illustrates the behaviour of the HMPC controller when simulating the system using the non-linear model \eqref{eq:BaP:nonlinear}.
+In this test, the system is started in the origin.
+Then, each $50$ sample times, the reference is changed to each one of the vertices of a regular pentagon inscribed in the unit circle (in clockwise order starting from the uppermost vertex).
+Additionally, Gaussian noise with a standard deviation of $0.01$ is added to the position of the ball given to the HMPC controller as the current system state \eqref{eq:HMPC:cond:inic}.
+This is done to simulate a small amount of \textit{measurement} noise.
+The other states are left undisturbed for the sake of simplicity.

 \begin{remark} The performance advantages of a (suitably tuned) HMPC are especially noticeable if the system presents integrator states and/or slew rate constraints, as is the case of the example shown above.
 However, the issue that affects the performance of the MPCT controller is that the state cannot ``move far away" from the subspace of steady states of the system due to the presence of input constraints coupled with the low prediction horizon.
 As such, the performance advantage of the HMPC controller may still be present in a wider range of systems.
 Moreover, the HMPC controller can be viewed as an MPCT with an added degree of freedom.
-Therefore, it can always be tuned to perform at the very least as well as the MPCT controller.
-In any case, as shown in \cite{Krupa_CDC_19}, the HMPC controller will provide an enlargement of the domain of attraction with respect to the MPCT controller. \end{remark}
+Therefore, it can always be tuned to behave like the MPCT controller, by taking, for instance, $w = 2 \pi$.
+Additionally, due to the added degree of freedom, the HMPC controller can provide an enlargement of the domain of attraction with respect to the MPCT controller, as illustrated in \cite{Krupa_CDC_19}. \end{remark}